 "Andries will bring a sales background and new approach to the role as well as linking NDE to technical opportunities to support our forward-looking restructuring of information systems for the group."

 "This change of roles for two senior directors is pragmatic and seamless future-planning for the business, with added benefits for the company and for customers," says Campbell.

-forex handel was ist das Llewellyn Dollman is optimistic about the contribution he will make to managing global procurement for NDE.
+Llewellyn Dollman is optimistic about the contribution he will make to managing global procurement for NDE.

 "Global supply of stainless steel has changed hugely over the decades with the East, India and Brazil stepping into the arena and it also no longer makes sense to retain our mainly branch-based buying structure," says Dollman.